wolframarnold/chromotype/README.md

 Chromotype is a Ruby on Rails application.

-You'll need Ruby and an RDBMS (sqlite3, MySQL, or PostgreSQL).
+You'll need to install Rails and an RDBMS (sqlite3, MySQL, or PostgreSQL).

 ### How do I tell Chromotype where my stuff is?

 You specify which directories to watch when you install Chromotype.

-### When do harvesters run?

-When rails starts up, the nightly harvester is scheduled and a fast harvester is kicked off.

 ### In what order do files get processed?